 The textile work in these pieces are so amazing that you almost forget about the dress.
 They are by Marit Fujiwara, a Rio de Janeiro, Brazil based designer.
 Her collection, called Wound, is based upon abandoned objects found around the city.
-Unfortunately, I could not find much information about Fujiwara, aside from the fact that she graduated . . . → Read More: The embellished dresses of Marit Fugiwara
+Unfortunately, I could not find much information about Fujiwara, aside from the fact . . . → Read More: The embellished dresses of Marit Fugiwara

 (above work by Julia Goodman) San Francisco Dump Artist In Residence Exhibitions at the Recology Art Studio in SF

 Thursday January 24, 2013

 Event: ‘Introductions: New Artists At SLATE‘ featuring work by Silvia Poloto, Andrjez Michael Karwacki, Richard Koci Hernandez, Maya Kabat, Carol Ladewig, Daniella Woolf, Vivi Harder, and Alicia Woods, Opening Reception When: . . . → Read More: San Francisco Area Event Picks for January 24 – January 30, 2013

 German designer Sarah Illenberger must have loved playing with her food when she was a child.
 In this series, she takes common fruits and vegetables and places them in unexpected contexts.

 An apple covered by a well-combed hair-do.
 A carrot emerges from a tube of lipstick.
 The skin of a banana is laced together . . . → Read More: Sarah Illenberger re-imagines fruits and vegetables